Catherine Filene Shouse: 1930–1966: Wolf Trap Farm

 During World War II, Wolf Trap became a haven for many American soldiers on leave.
 According to Shouse, "During the war it became an oasis for many of the people on leave.
 And General [Omar] Bradley came back from the big horrible battle and that horrible experience that our people had in Luxembourg.
 He was here.
 General [George C.] Marshall came out ...
 Wolf Trap meant a great deal, not only to the people here, but to people that were abroad."

 When Shouse bought Wolf Trap, it came with a dilapidated farmhouse on the property.
 Shouse used the last of her savings to buy the initial plot of land.
 Thus, Shouse along with family and friends physically renovated the house (and property) themselves, using whatever resources they could get their hands on.
 She also added to the initial property.
 Whenever she obtained extra money, Shouse would buy adjacent plots of land to add to Wolf Trap.
 Before long, Wolf Trap was 168 acres.

-While Shouse was alive, Wolf Trap was enjoyed by countless people from many nations and from myriad backgrounds.
+While Shouse was alive, Wolf Trap was enjoyed by people from many nations and from diverse backgrounds.
 Shouse often brought disabled and disadvantaged children from Washington, D.C., to Wolf Trap to give them hayrides.
-Multitudes of people would come to Wolf Trap to enjoy a walk through the woods, picking laurel, etc. Shouse wanted people to be able to enjoy Wolf Trap even when she was no longer here.

 To ensure that her dream would become a reality, Shouse approached the Secretary of the Interior Stewart Udall and asked, "You have many parks for recreation, but you have nothing in the performing arts.
 And people find through performing arts their balance in tense times, their joys in their everyday life.
 Do you want Wolf Trap?"
 That initial conversation with the Secretary of the Interior led to Shouse donating Wolf Trap to the federal government.
 The United States government officially accepted Wolf Trap in 1966 and designated it as a national park for the performing arts under the jurisdiction of the National Park Service – the first of its kind.